Hiring an Executive Coach? Here Are 9 Questions to Ask

 So how can you ensure, from your first meeting, that the coach you chose is the one to get you where you need to go?
 Here are 9 questions to ask prospective coaches that will give you a good sense of who they are, how they operate, and what YOU can expect.

-1. What did you do before you became a coach (or what do you do in addition to coaching)?
+1. What did you do before you became an executive coach (or what do you do in addition to executive coaching)?

 Try to find out what keeps them current and relevant in today’s economy.
 A great follow-up question is, “What informs your coaching?”.
 Is it consulting they do when they’re not coaching?
 Is it experience as a corporate leader?
 You’re trying to see if they have the expertise you can benefit from AND if they have a means of staying current and relevant if they are only doing coaching.